 Acne usually clears up after age 20.
-If acne persists after this age, it may be due to some health problem.
+If acne persists after this age, it may be due to an underlying health problem.

 Acne occurs when hair follicles and oil glands under the skin become clogged, leading to inflammation.
 There is no single cause of acne.
 Usually, this type of acne is caused by a variety of factors, according to the health website Verywell Health (USA).